W3C-Context-Graph-Community-Group/Charter/v2/charter.md

 - Serialization & Specification: Develop clear, implementable serialization formats and support high-quality protocol documentation
 - Agentic Engineering: Identify and test real-world protocol requirements within enterprise agentic technology stacks
 - Business & Finance: Provides a real-world business problem and usage scenario, including benchmarks and success criteria
-- Explainable Engineering: Develop approaches for transparently exposing user, system, and organizational intent for explainability and root-cause analysis

 **Group Chair's Deliverables**
-- A white paper, authored and edited by the Group Chair, published as a W3C Community Group Report, integrating contributions from the Steering Committees at the Chair's editorial discretion
+- A white paper, authored and edited by the Group Chair, published as a W3C Community Group Report, integrating contributions from the Steering Committees at the Chair's editorial discretion.
+Participants and committees may separately publish their own materials.
+- Preparation material & work with Steering Committee Chairs to move the group to a W3C Working Group status, with the white paper as evidence to provide the W3C and its members.

+**Community Group Member Deliverables**
+- Participation is open to anyone; W3C membership is not required and there is no fee to join.
+The group welcomes participants who wish to contribute real-world use cases and context-alignment needs, propose features or specification requirements, and experiment with the alpha Context Graph Protocol specification and reference implementation.
+Use cases and feature requests are submitted as issues in the group's GitHub repository or on the public mailing list.

 **Steering Committee Chairs**
 - Semantic Automata: Indranil Mukhopadhyay, Principal Architect - Data Systems & Platforms and Quantum Ambassador (Technical), IBM